sachithasamadhib/ResQAlert---Disaster_Early_Warning_System/README.md

 - Firebase integration for real-time database connectivity.
 - Built-in Firebase connection testing functionality.
 - Professional data visualization with interactive charts and graphs using Chart.js.
-- Auto-refresh capability for real-time data updates every 30 seconds.
+- Auto-refresh capability for real-time data.
 - Responsive design optimized for various screen sizes and resolutions.
 - User management system with role-based access control.
 - Activity logging for real-time tracking of user actions and system events.